By Christin Ahlfeld

 First of all, there is the famous Stollen.
 This is a fruit cake and contains raisins and marzipan, and is covered with lots of powdered sugar.
 German families eat it every weekend when celebrating the Advent.
 They also serve Lebkuchen (ginger bread) in the shape of hearts, stars and pretzels, star-shaped cinnamon biscuits, coconut macaroons, Plätzchen (Christmas cookies) and domino dices throughout December.
 You can find all those sweets in the stores from the end of September or the beginning of October.

-On the 6th of December Germans celebrate the so called ‘Nikolaus’-day.
-In the evening of the 5th, the children clean their shoes and put them in front of their door.
+, the children clean their shoes and put them in front of their door.
 During the night Nikolaus visits the house and fills the boots with sweets or chocolate.

 During the festive season you can find lots of Christmas markets throughout Germany where visitors can buy decorations for the Christmas tree, mulled wine, Christmas treats and many other lovely things.
 Usually you hear Christmas songs while going around the market and you can take a ride on a carousel.